FaydSpeare/vihar-tls/ROADMAP.md

 ## TODO

 - enforce server doesnt send any extensions the client didnt

 - enforce same cipher suite selected by server for session resumption
 - enforce ems is the same for resumption
+- the above as well as fragment length can probably be combined in a nice way

 - Proper ClientKeyExchange handling